lucascorreia95/github-ui-graphql/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+In the root directory run 'yarn' to install de dependencies.
+If you don't have de Yarn, you can use de 'npm install' too.

 To make requests requires a github access token: https://developer.github.com/v4/guides/forming-calls/#authenticating-with-graphql

 You also need to create a project root .env file following the example of the .env-example file.